-Whether you -- or your diners -- like 'em lumpy or fluffy, mashed or riced, made with Yukons or russets, these Creamy Vegan Mashed Potatoes are going to settle the debate for you and silence any detractors.
+Whether you -- or your diners -- like 'em lumpy or fluffy, mashed or riced, made with Yukons or russets, these Creamy Vegan Mashed Potatoes are going to settle the debate.
 Once and for all.

-And you'll really be a winner all the way, because no one will know how easy they really are to make.
+And you'll be the winner all the way, because no one will know how easy they really are to make.

-I spent years peeling and cutting and boiling my potatoes to get the perfect texture, but as strapped for time as I always am, I have learned, over the years, to take a nifty shortcut that has helped me cut down the hassle without compromising on the flavor.
+I spent years peeling and cutting and boiling my potatoes to get the perfect texture, but as strapped for time as I always am, I have learned, over the years, to take a nifty shortcut that has helped me cut down the hassle without compromising on the flavor: I microwave them.

 Yessiree.
 I put them in a big bowl, cover them with water, bung them into that nifty little contraption, and zap them for 15 minutes.

 - Use Yukon golds for your creamy mashed potatoes because they are the best kind of spud to mash.
 They are already creamy and buttery, and they are small enough to easily microwave whole without being diced first.
 I peel them after they are boiled, which is so much easier, and sometimes I just leave on the peels, although you probably don't want to do that if you want truly creamy potatoes.

 - You will need to whisk your potatoes to make them truly creamy and fluffy, and I do this with a handheld mixer with the whisk attachment.
 You can also put them into your stand mixer.
 This additional step is truly worth it because it results in a mashed potato that's light and airy and absolutely divine.
 One thing to keep in mind is that when it comes to mashing potatoes, never ever use a food processor.
 If you do, what you'll get is a gummy mess no one will want to eat.
 You could use it to glue your Thanksgiving hats, though.